skpick99/Underwater-Hockey-Punchcards/README.md

 log.txt are my notes when I initially setup the system.
 The system uses SendGrid to send emails and it needs to be installed properly to allow the system to function properly.
+UPDATE 08/01/2025: It no longer uses SendGrid.
+It now just sends emails directly using smtplib.
+(You need the App Password for sandiegouwh@gmail.com)

 ### Installation